 Midwest French is a unique French language.
 It has been influenced by English and Indigenous languages, developed from the French spoken by early settlers in the region.

 Pronunciation differs from other dialects, with riffs in vowel sounds and intonation affected by regional English dialects.
-There is a decline in use.
-Still, it is preserved in some communities and cultural traditions.
+Use is declining but preserved in some communities and cultural traditions.

 4. Other French dialects